clueboard/milc/docs/api_questions.md

 <a name="questions"></a>
 # questions

-Functions to ask the user questions.

-These functions can be used to query the user for information.
+Sometimes you need to ask the user a question.
+MILC provides basic functions for collecting and validating user input.
+You can find these in the `milc.questions` module.

 <a name="questions.yesno"></a>
 #### yesno